w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 The clipboard memory is that memory on you computer dedicated to copy-paste operations.
 There is malicious software that can be remotely installed on your computer and that is able to detect when a cryptocurrency address is copied.
 Let's say you want to send funds to Address A (belonging to you), after copying address A the software swaps that address with Address B (belonging to the attacker).
 If you do not check the receiver address before signing the funds will be lost.

-### Corrupted Polkadot-JS Browser Extension
+### Corrupted Website

-There a minor risk that the Polkadot-JS Browser Extension is corrupted because it was downloaded by non-trusted source.
-In this scenario the extension will display that you will sign for an Extrinsic A but in the background will execute another extrinsic, Extrinsic B. If you are using a Ledger device this attack can be detected because you will be able to see Extrinsic B on the screen of you Ledger Nano.

-### Genuine Polkadot-JS Browser Extension

-An attack can still happen if your extension is genuine, but the website it is connected with is corrupted.
+An attack can still happen if your extension is genuine, but the website (dApp) it is connected with is corrupted.
 In this scenario you want to perform Extrinsic A on the website, which will send Extrinsic B to the extension for signature.
 If you are using a Ledger device, it will display Extrinsic B. In this case it is more difficult to spot the attack and it is up to the user to know the extrinsic that was created on the website in the first place.

+### Corrupted Polkadot-JS Browser Extension

+There a minor risk that the [Polkadot-JS Browser Extension](https://polkadot.js.org/extension/) is corrupted because it was downloaded by non-trusted source.
+In this scenario the extension will display that you will sign for an Extrinsic A but in the background will execute another extrinsic, Extrinsic B. If you are using a [Ledger](https://www.ledger.com/) device this attack can be detected because you will be able to see Extrinsic B on the screen of you Ledger Nano.

 ### Corrupted QR-code (Parity Signer)

-If you are using Parity Signer, there might be
+If you are using [Parity Signer](https://www.parity.io/technologies/signer/), there might be the risk of scanning corrupted QR codes to sign for transactions or to update matadata.
+In this scenario the Signer App will display Extrinsic B when you want to sign for Extrinsic A.